tomlurge/visionion/README.md

 -----------------

 <!--
-The information available about the different types of relay and bridge nodes varies to some degree.
+The information available about the different types of nodes varies to some degree.
-You wouldn't put them all together in one table if you used an RDBMS but that's okay with a document centric store like MongoDB since there is no performance penalty to pay for scarcely populated objects.
+You wouldn't put them all together in one table if you used an RDBMS but a document centric store like MongoDB works differently.
+There is no performance penalty to pay for scarcely populated tables: this facilitates big diverse tables.
-OTOH MongoDB as a typical NoSQL store provides no joins which means that for retrieval purposes it can be very beneficial to have all data in one big table.
+OTOH MongoDB as a typical NoSQL store provides no joins: this mandates big diverse tables for complex retrieval tasks.
-That one big table for all relay and bridge types has the additional advantage of providing maximum extensibility and malleability.
+That one big table for all relay, bridge  and client data provides maximum extensibility and malleability.
+Changes in the Tor network structure or in available data will not compromise teh database over time.
 MongoDB will never complain if some documents inserted to it suddenly contain a new field or are missing another one.
-It couldn't be easier to add new data types, change data sources or modify value spaces.
+Adding new data types or modifying value spaces is always possible without need for further adjustments.
 The client side code can instantly access these new fields (at least as soon as it knows how to ask for them).
  -->

 Aggregation of imported data is essential to this project, for several reasons:
-* the relay/bridge data is ordered by relay/bridge by date but most of the time we will not want to look at individual relays/bridges but at all relays/bridges together or at least at a group of relays/bridges sharing certain attributes.
+* the server data is ordered by individual server by date but most of the time we will not want to look at individual servers but at all servers together during a given timespan or at least at a group of servers sharing certain attributes.
-* having all relay/bridge data sitting very generically in one big table has the disadvantage of being slow.

 Dividing that big table of imported data into specialized collections according to the visual needs of the interface is a prerequisite for a responsive and interactive visualization.
 * what's even more important is that the data as it is gathered and imported into the DB reflects the technical structure of the network but not necessarily the logical structure that we'd like to examine and understand.
 For example data from clients and from relays is collected in different ways and imported in different collections but the relation between the number of clients connecting to the network and the bandwidth available to them is one of the crucial characteristics of the network.